WNMD 2025 · CONCERT 21

 Kaleidoscope (2023), 10’

-ISCM South Korean section
+ISCM South Korean Section submission

 VILLE ASLAK RAASAKKA (Finland, 1977)

-ISCM Finnish section
+ISCM Finnish Section submission

 ÂNGELA DA PONTE (Portugal, 1984)